 The Materials Make the Difference

 You will not find a machine-pressed cigar created from higher-grade tobacco.
 The cost of raising the crop often presents a barrier to this.
-Certain varieties are extremely difficult to tend to or are only grown in small batches by local farms.
+Certain varieties are challenging to tend to or are only grown in small batches by local farms.
 The cost and resources to mass-produce these would be astronomical and not worth the effort for a stick that only costs a buck or two.

 The Wrappings of Premium Cigars